Convex and Nonconvex Sublinear Regression with Application to Data-driven Learning of Reach Sets: Abstract

 \section{Abstract}

 We consider estimating a compact set from finite data by approximating the support function of that set via sublinear regression.
 Support functions uniquely characterize a compact set up to closure of convexification, and are sublinear (convex as well as positive homogeneous of degree one).
 Conversely, any sublinear function is the support function of a compact set.
 We leverage this property to transcribe the task of learning a compact set to that of learning its support function.
 We propose two algorithms to perform the sublinear regression, one via convex and another via nonconvex programming.
-The convex programming approach involves solving a quadratic program (QP) followed by a linear program (LP), and is referred to as QP-LP.
+The convex programming approach involves solving a quadratic program (QP).
 The nonconvex programming approach involves training a input sublinear neural network.
 We illustrate the proposed methods via numerical examples on learning the reach sets of controlled dynamics subject to set-valued input uncertainties from trajectory data.